 The Securly SSL Certificate is important to help us effectively filter categorized HTTPS sites.
-The SSL Certificate is only required when on a network that is forwarding its internet traffic to Securly (with the exception of traffic being applied the Guest Network Policy).
+The SSL Certificate is only required when on a network that is forwarding its internet traffic to Securly (with the exception of traffic being applied to the Guest Network Policy).
 If a BYOD device is no longer on such a network, the SSL Certificate is inert and provides no function whatsoever.
 If a user is no longer on a network filtered by Securly and would like to remove our SSL Certificate, this document will explain the simple steps necessary for its removal.
-We do caution that it's important you only remove the Securly SSL Certificate as all other SSL Certificates in the Trusted Root are necessary for successful everyday web browsing.
+We do caution that it's important that you only remove the Securly SSL Certificate as all other SSL Certificates in the Trusted Root are necessary for successful everyday web browsing.

 To uninstall the Securly SSL certificate from Windows devices, navigate to Microsoft Management Console > Trusted Root Certification Authorities folder > Certificates.
 Look for the Securly SSL certificate and right-click to get the “Delete” option.
 Click “Delete” to remove the SSL certificate.

 To uninstall the Securly SSL certificate from an iPad or any iOS device, navigate to Settings > General > Profiles and look for the Securly SSL profile.
 Tap the “Delete Profile” option to delete the Securly SSL certificate from that device.